McDermott International closing CB&I deal on Thursday, Saudi Arabia is key

-HOUSTON, May 10 (Reuters) - Offshore engineering firm McDermott International Inc will close its acquisition of Chicago Bridge and Iron Co NV on Thursday, creating an integrated onshore and offshore services group that will expand its presence in the Middle East.
+HOUSTON (Reuters) - Offshore engineering firm McDermott International Inc (MDR.N) will close its acquisition of Chicago Bridge and Iron Co NV (CBI.N) on Thursday, creating an integrated onshore and offshore services group that will expand its presence in the Middle East.

 McDermott’s offshore engineering and construction work will combine with CB&I’s onshore skills including liquefied natural gas (LNG) and power plants.
 McDermott will bolster its service offerings in Saudi Arabia, where it is already adding facilities and has contracts with national oil company Saudi Aramco IPO-ARMO.SE.